JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-integration-overview.md

 ### SwiftPM integration with a local package

-Your KMP iOS framework can depend on a local Swift package, through the [Swift Package Manager](https://docs.swift.org/swiftpm/documentation/packagemanagerdocs/).
+Your KMP iOS framework can depend on a local Swift package through the [Swift Package Manager](https://docs.swift.org/swiftpm/documentation/packagemanagerdocs/).

 This integration method can work for you if: